CharlesWang1999/MindSystemBackend/README.md

 2. Finish add start page, try to add second and third page, code review today later. --via.
 Charles 2022/08/08 morning
 3. Finish add second and third page, code review, find mobile phone must use ssl server to use camera. --via.
 Charles 2022/08/08 night
 4. Try to use ajax to send data from frontend to backend, quick demo.
 Use UnderScoreCase in backend, keep CamelCase in frontend. --via.
 Charles 2022/08/09
 5. Create models to save the query result. --via.
-Charles 2022/08/10
+Charles 2022/08/11
+6. Finish save result logic. --via Charles 2022/08/12

 ## Reference
 1. [How to use H5 camera](https://www.jianshu.com/p/052a7fecc358)